Holomorphic Legendrian curves in $\mathbb{CP}^3$ and superminimal surfaces in $\mathbb S^4$: The space of Legendrian immersions is path connected

 This completes the initial stage of the induction.
 Let us denote the resulting path of meromorphic functions, defined on a neighbourhood of $K_1$, again by $(h^1_t,g^1_t)$.
 The construction ensures that $(h^1_t,g^1_t)$ agrees with the initial family $(h_t,g_t)$ near the endpoints of $[0,1]$.

-In the second stage of the induction, we construct a path $(h^2_t,g^2_t)$ $(t\in [0,1])$ of the same type on a neighbourhood of $K_2$ which approximates $(h^1_t,g^1_t)$ from stage 1 on $K_1$, it agrees with it near $t=0,1$, and it satisfies conditions (i)--(iii) (stated at the beginnning of the proof) on the set $K_2$.
-This can be done by the essentially same procedure as in the initial stage, but using also the parametric Runge approximation theorem (a special case of the parametric Oka-Weil theorem, see \cite[Theorem 2.8.4]{Forstneric2017E}).
-In the first step, the sets $A^2_t,B^2_t,C^2_t$ must be defined so that they agree with $A^1_t,B^1_t,C^1_t$ in a neighbourhood of $K_1$ (this amounts to redefining the sets from stage $1$ in the complement of $K_1$).
+In the second stage of the induction, we construct a path $(h^2_t,g^2_t)$ $(t\in [0,1])$ of the same type on a neighbourhood of $K_2$ which approximates $(h^1_t,g^1_t)$ from stage 1 on $K_1$, agrees with it near $t=0,1$, and satisfies conditions (i)--(iii) (stated at the beginning of the proof) on the set $K_2$.
+This can be done by essentially the same procedure as in the initial stage, but using also the parametric Runge approximation theorem, which is a special case of the parametric Oka-Weil theorem; see \cite[Theorem 2.8.4]{Forstneric2017E}).
+In Step 1, the sets $A^2_t,B^2_t,C^2_t$ must be defined so that they agree with $A^1_t,B^1_t,C^1_t$ in a neighbourhood of $K_1$ (this amounts to redefining the sets from the initial stage in the complement of $K_1$).
 Let $P^2_t = A^2_t\cup B^2_t\cup C^2_t$; so $P^2_t\cap K_1= P^1_t\cap K_1$ for all $t$.
-In step 2, we extend the jets of $(h^1_t,g^1_t)$ $(t\in [0,1])$ smoothly from $P^1_t\cap K_1$ to $P^2_t\cap K_2$ such that conditions \eqref{eq:Res} hold.
-When solving the $\dibar$-problem in step 3, we correct the solutions by using the parametric Runge's theorem so that they approximate those from stage 1 on $K_1$.
-Step 4 can be handled by the same tools, using period dominating sprays and parametric Mergelyan approximation theorem in order to preserve the period vanishing conditions on $K_1$ and in addition fulfil those on the new curves in the period basis for $K_2$.
-The details are similar to those in the paper \cite{ForstnericLarusson2018MZ} and we leave them out.
+In step 2, we extend the jets of $(h^1_t,g^1_t)$ $(t\in [0,1])$ smoothly from $P^1_t\cap K_1$ to $P^2_t\cap K_2$ so that conditions \eqref{eq:Res} hold.
+When solving the $\dibar$-problem in step 3, we correct the solutions by using the parametric Runge theorem so that they approximate those from the first stage on $K_1$.
+Step 4 can be handled by the same tools, using period dominating sprays and the parametric Mergelyan approximation theorem in order to preserve the period vanishing conditions on $K_1$ and in addition fulfil those on the new curves in the period basis for $K_2$.
+The details are similar to those in \cite{ForstnericLarusson2018MZ} and we omit them.

 Proceeding in the same way, we obtain a sequence of solutions $(h^m_t,g^m_t)$ $(t\in [0,1])$ on $K_m$ $(m\in\N)$ which approximates $(h^{m-1}_t,g^{m-1}_t)$ on $K_ {m-1}$ and agrees with the initial data $(h_t,g_t)$ for $t$ near $0$ and $1$.
 Assuming as we may that the approximations are close enough at every step, the sequence $(h^m_t,g^m_t)$ converges to a solution $(h_t,g_t)$ on $M$ as $m\to\infty$. \end{proof}